guru-code-expert/OpenTrace/CONTRIBUTING.md

 # Contribution Guideline

 Trace is an actively growing project and under active maintenance and development!
 We maintain two major branches `main` and `experimental`.
 The `main` branch is the most stable, version-controlled branch and it is what the PyPI package is linked to.
-On the other hand, the `experimental` branch is the dev branch, which will change more dynamically in in preparation for the next version update.
+On the other hand, the `experimental` branch is the dev branch, which will change more dynamically in preparation for the next version update.

 ### Development and Review Process